DennisPeriquet/art-dashboard-server/README.md

 ## 3. Setup local database

-If what you are working on during development requires DB operations, you'll need to populate the database, otherwise, skip to the section that just creates the database.
+During development, if your modifications perform or depend on any DB operations, you'll need to populate the database; if not, skip to the section that just creates the database.

 Start the local DB server using a specific version of MariaDB (10.6.14), as the latest version doesn't include MySQL.
 ```